 TGad Editor: Modify P223L37-38 as follows:

 with a responder RXSS.
-If the isInitiatorTXSS field is set to 0, the isResponderTXSS field is set to 1.
-If the isResponderTXSS field is set to 0, the isInitiatorTXSS field is set to 1 (see 9.35.2.2.1).

 TGad Editor: RemoveP332L16-17:

-If the isInitiatorTXSS subfield in the BF Control field within a frame transmitted to set up an ISS is 0, the isResponderTXSS field shall be 1.

 TGad Editor Remove P335L13-14:

-If the isResponderTXSS subfield in the BF Control field within a frame transmitted to set up an RSS is 0, the isInitiatorTXSS field shall be set to 1.

 TGad Editor: Add the following text after P224L15:

 If both isInitiatorTXSS and isResponderTXSS are set to 0 and the BF Control field is sent within a Grant 21 frame, the RXSSTxRate subfield refers to the RSS only.
 If both isInitiatorTXSS and isResponderTXSS are set to 0 and the BF Control field is sent within a Grant ACK frame, the RXSSTxRate subfield refers to the ISS only.